 Four common birch species can be found in North America, and all create a habitat in and around them that is used by many different types of wildlife, such as insects, small mammals, and birds.
 I wanted to learn more about what we can see walking through a birch wood.

 Insects, birds, mammals, and fungi can be found in beech woods.
-Aphids grow on leaves, while caterpillars feed on theleaves.
-Birds feed on the numerous insects that the trees attract, and use the soft wood to nest.
+Aphids grow on leaves, while caterpillars feed on the leaves.
+Birds feed on the numerous insects that the trees attract and use the softwood to nest.
 Fungi have a symbiotic or parasitic relationship with birch trees.

-Birch form large woodlands in a variety of habitats.
+Birch form extensive woodlands in a variety of habitats.
 Birch is well adapted to living in harsh climates and poor soils.
 Birch spread their seeds on the wind and can colonize a new area quickly.

-If the soil is sandy, such as around heathlands, then the undergrowth will contain typical heathland plants such as heathers, gorse, and wavy-hair grass.
+If the soil is sandy, such as around heathlands, the undergrowth will contain typical heathland plants such as heathers, gorse, and wavy-hair grass.

 Wrinkled crust fungus looks like a lichen, appearing as orange patches on birch trees, and is commonly found on dead birch trees.

-Some fungi live in harmony with the tree, living alongside them peacefully, while others are parasites, and will take all the nutrients from the living wood.
+Some fungi live in harmony with the tree, living alongside them peacefully, while others are parasites and will take all the nutrients from the living wood.

-A second hatch of aphids later in the season provides more food for birds preparing for migration.
+The second hatch of aphids later in the season provides more food for birds preparing for migration.
 Caterpillars of butterflies and moths will also feed on birch leaves, although many of these end up as food for birds.